BioShock: Development

-Design
+Ken Levine (pictured in 2014) directed BioShock along with Alyssa Finley.

 Ken Levine and other members of Looking Glass Studios founded Irrational Games in 1997.
 Their first game was System Shock 2, a sequel to Looking Glass's System Shock, and was a critical, but not commercial, success.
 Levine had attempted to pitch a sequel to System Shock 2 to Electronic Arts, but the publisher rejected the idea based on System Shock 2s disappointing sales.
 Irrational developed other games, including Freedom Force, Tribes: Vengeance, the canceled title Deep Cover, and The Lost which was never released due to legal complications.
-At this point, Levine wanted to return to a more free-form game with strong narrative, in the same style as System Shock 2.
+The wanted to return to a more free-form game with strong narrative in the same style as System Shock 2, feeling there was more to do with some of the concept of that game.
+At the same time, they were mindful of making a successor that was more accessible to a wider variety of players.
+"We recognized that there were things in System Shock 2 that were holding it back, that were excessively complicated, that were opaque or hard for people to understand or that they simply didn't like," Irrational co-founder Jonathan Chey recalled.

-In 2002, the team had come up with a core gameplay mechanic idea based on three groups of forces: drones that would carry a desirable resource, protectors that would guard the drones, and harvesters that would attempt to take the resource from the drones; these would eventually turn into the Little Sisters, Big Daddies, and Splicers in the final game.
+By 2002, the team had come up with a core gameplay mechanic based on three groups: drones that would carry a desirable resource, protectors that would guard the drones, and harvesters that would attempt to take the resource from the drones.
+These groups would eventually become the Little Sisters, Big Daddies, and Splicers in the final game.
 They began working on a setting to pitch the idea to publishers.
 A 2002 demonstration version was based on the Unreal Engine 2 for the Xbox.
 This demonstration was primarily set aboard a space station overtaken with genetically mutated monsters; the main character was Carlos Cuello, a "cult deprogrammer"—a person charged with rescuing someone from a cult, and mentally and psychologically readjusting that person to a normal life.
-Ken Levine cites an example of what a cult deprogrammer does: "[There are] people who hired people to [for example] deprogram their daughter who had been in a lesbian relationship.
-They kidnap her and reprogram her, and it was a really dark person, and that was the [kind of] character that you were."
 This story would have been more political in nature, with the character hired by a Senator.
-The team collectively agreed that this game was not what they had set out to make, and were having trouble finding a publisher.
-Levine found that publishers were wary of immersive sims as they did not sell well.
+The team collectively agreed that this direction was not what they had set out to make, and were having trouble finding a publisher, as immersive sims did not sell well.
 They considered ending development, but as news about their efforts to create a spiritual successor to System Shock 2 began to appear in gaming magazines and websites, the team opted to continue development, performing a full revamp.